-- 1. it is not a retail client (as defined in MiFID II or UK Delegated Regulation); - 2. whether or not it is subject to the Regulations or the UK Regulations, it will not: - sell or offer the Notes (or any beneficial interest therein) to retail clients (as defined in MiFID II or UK Delegated Regulation) or - (B) communicate (including the distribution of this Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (as defined in MiFID II or UK Delegated Regulation).
+- 1. it is not a retail client (as defined in MiFID II); - 2. whether or not it is subject to the Regulations, it will not: - sell or offer the Notes (or any beneficial interest therein) to retail clients (as defined in MiFID II) or - (B) communicate (including the distribution of this Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (as defined in MiFID II).